wrightedu/Programmers-Guide-to-the-Galaxy/Getting-Started/git.md

 - Change directories to the repo
 - `git pull`: Updates the repo to any more changes that may have been made

-_Do a little work, pick your nose, whatever_
+_Do a little work, get some lunch, whatever_

 - `git status`: Seeing what files I modified and what I need to add to my staging area
 - `git add [FILENAME]`: Adds the "untracked" files to my staging areas